-The Board will continue to ensure the Group maintains a robust governance framework and embraces an ethical corporate culture by strengthening its sustainability practices to deliver sustainable growth and performance for the Group.
+The Board will continue to ensure the Group maintains a robust governance framework and embraces an ethical corporate culture by strengthening its sustainability governance whilst ensuring all material risks are managed appropriately to deliver sustainable growth and performance for the Group.

-This CG Overview Statement was approved by the Board on 15 March 2022.
+This CG Overview Statement was approved by the Board on 20 March 2023.

-In May 2021, the Audit & Risk Management Committee (ARMC) was reconstituted in line with the best practice recommended in the Malaysian Code on Corporate Governance 2021 (MCCG) to comprise the following three (3) Non-Executive Directors, with majority being Independent Directors including the Chairman:
+The Audit & Risk Management Committee (ARMC) comprises the following three (3) Non-Executive Directors, with a majority being Independent Directors including the Chairman:

-Name Designation Date appointed Years of service Lau Nai Pek (Chairman) Senior Independent Director 22 May 2021 Less than a year Datin Ngiam Pick Ngoh, Linda Independent Director 21 August 2014 7 years + Choo Tay Sian, Kenneth Non- Independent Director 26 October 2020 1 year +
+Name Designation Date Appointed Years of Service Lau Nai Pek (Chairman) Senior Independent Director 22 May 2021 1 year + Datin Ngiam Pick Ngoh, Linda Independent Director 21 August 2014 8 years + Choo Tay Sian, Kenneth Non- Independent Director 26 October 2020 2 year +